 75' all weather lighted round pen

-500 m all weather conditioning track with hills
+1 km of all weather conditioning track with hills and trails

 Helmets are mandatory whenever mounted anywhere on the property by all riders of all ages.
 We encourage you to wear your helmet at all times when working around your horse and encourage the use of other appropriate protective equipment.
 Any rider under 18 MUST be directly supervised by an adult over 18 for the entire time that they are mounted.